microsoft/cordova-samples/sap-custom-fiori-client/README.md

 	1. Be sure to install the **Android Support Repository**, **Android Support Library**, **Google Play services**, and **Google Repository** under extras via the Android SDK Manager (Typically you'll need to run "C:\Program Files (x86)\Android\android-sdk\SDK Manager.exe" as Administrator to make changes.)

 	2. Install a version of the Windows **[64-bit JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)** and set your JAVA_HOME environment variable to its location.
-When using Visual Studio, verify **Tools &gt; Options &gt; Tools for Apache Cordova &gt; Environment Variable Overrides** shows this JAVA_HOME location and override it if not.
+When using Visual Studio, you should update **Tools &gt; Options &gt; Tools for Apache Cordova &gt; Environment Variable Overrides** to this same location.

 	3. Bump up your Java heap to 1500M - the 512M default is not enough.
 To do so, set an environment variable of **_JAVA_OPTIONS=-Xmx1500M**.
 You may need to restart for these settings to take effect.

 2. Next, download the **SAP Mobile SDK 3.0 SP 10** (or a [free trial from the SAP Store](http://go.microsoft.com/fwlink/?LinkID=691663)) and install it on your machine.